Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 The faster and easier visitors can get through these steps, the lower your cart abandonment rate will be and the more revenue you'll rake in.

-No matter what your call-to-action is, your goal is to get landing page visitors to convert immediately.
-To reach that objective, you have to remove as many obstacles to conversion as possible, including burning questions and lingering concerns.
+No matter what your call to action is, your goal is to get landing page visitors to convert immediately, which means removing as many obstacles to conversion as possible.
+Burning questions and lingering concerns are among the biggest of those obstacles.

-You can do this with conversational AI chatbots, using enticing hooks to spark engagement and provide additional info to potential buyers or gather information about them.
+You can address them with conversational AI chatbots, using enticing hooks to spark engagement and provide additional information to potential buyers, or to gather information about them.
 Offering live chat works too, allowing visitors to get personalized answers to their questions and to learn how your product or service can make their lives better.

 What's a good landing page conversion rate?